‘’See a lot, be a generalist. Be security agnostic” -Andy Redleaf, fund manager

 In banking, PSU banks have a huge fillip with recapitalization by the NDA Government.
-It remains to be seen how they can contain NPAs to sustainable levels and improve asset quality of the loan books, while increasing interest margins.
+It remains to be seen how they can contain NPAs to sustainable levels and improve the asset quality of the loan books while increasing interest margins.

 Construction and ancillary sectors are also expected to do well, given the incumbent government’s thrust on infrastructure.

 “Cement has shown sustained and strong monthly growth FY19.
 The other segments that come somewhat close to cement in terms of monthly performance are coal, steel, and electricity.

 Ind-Ra believes the performance of steel (long products) and cement has performed well on account of the focus on affordable housing followed by road construction’’- Sunil Kumar Sinha, Director – Public Finance and Principal Economist, India Ratings and Research (Ind-Ra), Fitch Group.

 The average IIP growth was 4.4 percent (April-Jan period in FY19) as compared with 4.1 percent (Apr to Jan) in FY18.

 These sectors might generate great returns for investors in the coming years